27 February, 2020

 This way, we will slowly start extracting app logic from old codebase into a proper microservices.
 This cutoff will happen on a controller methods level where we have definitions of each endpoint.
 Thanks to the context segregation done previously, we can move all related logic out of the old architecture almost at one go.

-New system architecture
+New system architecture in the software development

 Knowing how data flows through the application to fulfill the business logic, it is a great opportunity to think about how to connect loosely coupled microservices together.